ustun/reactjs-introduction/README.md

 ### Data change

-While talking about React's principal philosophy, we had mentioned that React shines in applications where data changes over time.
-However the examples we have given so far have all static data, so we haven't seen React's this part in action.
+While talking about React's principal philosophy, we mentioned that React shines in applications where data changes over time.
+However the examples we have given so far have all static data, so we haven't seen React's this aspect in action.
 To exemplify the change in data, let's think of a Counter component.

 When we think about the variables in the Counter component, the only variable is a number called counter.
 In React, variables are collected in an object called `state'.
 Just like there is an object called `props' to collect the parameters sent from the parent to the child, the child itself has an object called `state' for tracking its changes.

 To give the initial value for this state, the method we have to implement is called `getInitialState'.
 After we do this, we can access the state variables in the `render' method.

 ```js
 var Counter = React.createClass({